gwierzchowski/datconv/README.md

 ### Prerequisites
 This program requires following 3-rd party packages: PyYAML, lxml.
-They must be installed before installing this program.
+They must be installed in order to run datconv program.
 **PyYAML** can be installed from Python Package Index:
 Linux: `sudo pip install PyYAML`
 Windows: `pip install PyYAML`